 During the redistricting process, we will also be setting up Transparency Teams to track what is happening and make sure it stays honest.

 You may have also heard about the LWV and ACLU lawsuit, APRI v.
 Householder challenging the 2011 redistricting process and the gerrymandered congressional districts that were drawn.
+Unfortunately, with the US Supreme Court’s decision in Rucho v.
+Common Cause, Ohio’s gerrymandering case now will not result in new, better maps for 2020.
 You can find out more about the case from the Brennan Center for Justice.